Metrics for Graph Comparison: A Practitioner's Guide: Methods

-The nice theoretical properties of the effective graph resistance \cite{Ellens2011} motivate our computational exploration of how well it reflects structure in realistic scenarios.
-Unlike the edit distance, the resistance distance is designed to detect global structural differences between graphs.
+Unlike the edit distance, the resistance distance is designed to detect changes in connectivity between graphs.
 A recent work \cite{Wills2017} discusses the efficacy of the resistance distance in detecting community changes.

-Finally, we look at \textsc{DeltaCon}, a distance based on the fast belief-propagation method of measuring node affinities \cite{Koutra2014}.
-To compare graphs, this method uses the fast belief-propagation matrix
+Finally, we study \textsc{DeltaeCon}, a distance based on the fast belief propagation method of measuring node affinities \cite{Koutra2014}.
+To compare graphs, this method uses the fast belief propagation matrix

-and compares the two representations $\mathbf{S}$ and $\mathbf{S}'$ via the Matusita difference:
+and compares the two representations $\mathbf{S}$ and $\mathbf{S}'$ via the Matusita difference,

 Note that the matrix $\mathbf{S}$ can be rewritten in a matrix power series as